ngblaylock/documentation/vue/nuxt.md

 Make sure to generate your project again, and push the repository to Github.
 You may need to wait a while for everything to make the propper connections, but you should have it ready before you know it.

-## Nuxt Subpage Setup for GitHub
+### Subpage in Domain Setup

-When working with subpages on Nuxt, we use:
+When working with subpages on Nuxt, the root folder for the router needs to be changed for page navigation to work correctly.
+Enter the following in we use:

 ``` js
 router: {